Sarah sat at my kitchen table and told me her story.

 I poured her another cup.

 “The pastor’s voice was deafening.
-Spit was shooting out of his mouth.”
+Spit shot out of his mouth.”
 Then Sarah’s voice softened.
 “And then it hit me.
 Was God trying to say something to me?”

 “That’s when I realized that the Lord wanted me to fight for my children.
 He was on my side and I wasn’t alone.
 I had him.”

 I stared at her face, no longer anxious.
 Yes, she had troubles.
 Yes, life was hard.
-But there was resoluteness in her eyes, and I knew that somehow, she and her kids would pull through.
+But her eyes were resolute, and I knew that somehow, she and her kids would pull through.